 Our Consumer Law Sub-Committee has considered the Consumer Scotland Bill from a public policy perspective and we have also considered it from an organisational perspective in our capacity as a regulator.
-We therefore welcome the opportunity to respond to the Economy, Energy and Fair Work Committee's call for written views on the Consumer Scotland Bill.
-We have the following comments to put forward for consideration.
+We previously responded1to the Economy, Energy and Fair Work Committee's call for written views on the Consumer Scotland Bill2 and note the publication of their Stage 1 Report.3 We have the following comments to put forward ahead of the Stage 1 debate.